 - Commitment to complete the entire session

 Junior Counselor Testimonials:

 “The JC program was without a doubt my best summer at GAC.
 I learned so much about camp, myself, and life in general.
 It helped me grow as a person, a counselor, and as a friend.
-I learned how to be an effective member of the Gold Arrow Camp community, while forming some of the strongest relationships I’ve ever had.
-For future JCs, I would advise to enjoy every second you have because when you get home, you’ll miss it like crazy.” – Griffin, 2015 Junior Counselor
+I learned how to be an effective member of the Gold Arrow Camp community while forming some of the strongest relationships I’ve ever had.
+For future JCs, I would advise enjoying every second you have because when you get home, you’ll miss it like crazy.” – Griffin, Junior Counselor

 Application & Acceptance Process:

-Along with your application, we require at least one reference form.
+Along with your application, we require at least one reference.
 Please send the link to the online reference form to someone who may offer a recommendation on your behalf.
 Acceptable references include a teacher, coach, supervisor, manager, employer, mentor, or the like.
 Family members and peers are not acceptable references.
-Before you are able to schedule your interview, we need to receive at least one recommendation form on each participant’s behalf.
+Before we are able to conduct your interview, we need to receive at least one recommendation form on each participant’s behalf.
 After submitting your application, a link to the online reference form will be emailed to you to forward to the person who will be providing the reference on your behalf.

-Acceptance is based on demonstrated leadership ability in previous summers, positive recommendations, promptness and professionalism during the application process, including timely completion of all forms and a strong interview performance.
+Acceptance is based on demonstrated leadership ability in previous summers, positive recommendations, promptness, and professionalism during the application process, including timely completion of all forms and strong interview performance.
 Preference is given to campers finishing 11th grade.